-Engineering Services must approve removal of any abandoned (AB) (or retired) assets in writing and in accordance with the following conditions:
+Engineering Services must approve removal of any abandoned (AB) assets in writing and in accordance with the following conditions:

-- 1. Prior to the removal of any abandoned pipelines, the pipes must be tested by ATCO to confirm the absence of gas. - 2.
-Gas testing can be arranged by Engineering Services once the request for removal has been received. - 3.
-The requesting party will be liable for all costs involved in conducting the gas testing.

-Where approval has been provided the requestor must supply an "As Removed" drawing (or gas map sketch) within 24 hours, which will enable ATCO to update the Network mapping system.
+- Prior to the removal of any abandoned pipelines, the pipes must be tested by ATCO to confirm the absence of gas.
+Gas testing can be arranged by Engineering Services once the request for removal has been received.
+The requesting party will be liable for all costs involved in conducting the gas testing. - Where approval has been provided for asset removal, the requestor must supply an "As Removed" drawing (gas map) within 24 hours of removal, which will enable ATCO to update the Network mapping system.